Jessica Reznicek: Dakota Access Pipeline, arrest and conviction

-Reznicek opposed the Dakota Access Pipeline and in the spring of 2016 she began walking and hitchhiking to Standing Rock Reservation to join in the protests against it.
+Reznicek opposed the Dakota Access Pipeline and in the spring of 2016 she began walking and hitchhiking to the Standing Rock Sioux Reservation to join in the protests against it.
 Her involvement included locking herself to the construction equipment used to excavate the pipeline route.
 In the process of her protest, she was arrested several times.
 In August 2016, Reznicek blockaded a road construction workers were using to bore a hole underneath the Mississippi River.
 She was arrested later that day and spent the night in jail.
 After being released, she blocked the road again and spent another night in jail.
 On the third day, she set up camp on adjoining land where others joined her in the following weeks.

 In November 2016, Reznicek and fellow activist and Catholic Worker Ruby Montoya burned a section of the pipeline at a worksite outside of Newell, Iowa, punching holes in coffee cans, filling them with motor oil, and placing them inside cabs of machinery after being lit.
 Reznicek and Montoya held a press conference in July 2017, in which they announced they had sabotaged the pipeline over a number of years.
 Between March and May 2017, Reznicek used oxyacetylene cutting torches and gasoline-soaked rags to damage or destroy other sections of the pipeline around Iowa and South Dakota.
 It is estimated that their actions cost $6 million in damage by stopping 30 million barrels of oil.

 Reznicek was indicted by a grand jury in 2019 on nine federal criminal charges, including setting 11 fires.
 After her indictment, she expressed regret that she did not do more to try and stop the pipeline.
 She accepted a plea deal where she pled guilty to a single count of damaging an energy facility.
 She was sentenced to eight years in federal prison and ordered to pay $3.2 million in restitution.